appianps/ps-plugin-appianrpa-Snippets/snippets-examples/robot-snippet-credentials/README.md

 In case that these three credentials were not previously created in the console side, the application will throw an exception.

-Please, follow the [setup instructions](https://docs.appian.com/suite/help/20.1/rpa/develop/deploying-code.html) to run this example.
+Please, follow the [setup instructions](https://docs.appian.com/suite/help/20.1/rpa/develop/deploying-code.html) to set your enviroment and run this example.

 ![AppianRPA](img/workflow.jpg)